-An easy and refreshing Thai cucumber salad that takes mere minutes to prepare.
+An easy and refreshing low carb cucumber salad (Thai) that takes mere minutes to prepare.
 This low carb recipe is sugar-free and one of my favorites.

 You know that delicious little cucumber salad you get at the Thai restaurant?
 The one that's a little sweet, a little tart, a little salty, and oh so refreshing?
 The one you know is full of sugar but you eat anyway because it's just so darn good?
 Yeah, THAT one!

-Well, I have a great copy-cat recipe for that yummy Thai cucumber salad and it's so darn easy you won't believe it.
+Well, I have a great copy-cat recipe for that yummy Thai low carb cucumber salad and it's so darn easy you won't believe it.

 I'm not claiming that this is an authentic Thai recipe for sweet and sour cucumber salad, but it's super tasty and very healthy.
 It's also low carb and sugar free!

 Like Thai coconut chicken soup (Tom Kha Gai), this low carb cucumber salad is a recipe that can vary as much as the individuals who make it, and I've found that no two restaurants serve it the same way.
 Here are some of the variations I have seen while eating out…